Skip to content Skip to sidebar Skip to footer

 Stress or Boredom

 Some dogs lick or chew compulsively when they feel anxious or under-stimulated.
-Over time, this self-soothing habit damages the skin and triggers hot spots.
+Over time, this self-soothing habit can damage the skin and trigger hot spots.

 Underlying Skin Conditions